SallyH3/sh-comp-challenge-1/README.md

 # sh-comp-challenge-1

 I created this project, "Static-Comp-1" for Turing School of Software & Design in module 1.
 I was not provided with any assets, nor native files.
 I sourced assets on my own per the creative license guidelines provided: Copy, Images, Icons, and Color palette.
 The layout for the page had to be exact.
 The page is responsive down to mobile view of 320px.
 Additonally, I created hover states for the photos on the top of each card and an icon on the title tab.
-The creative ,license motivated me by allowing me to share something I'm passionate about - animals.
+The creative license motivated me by allowing me to share something I'm passionate about - animals.
 The project was created with HTML and CSS - specifically FlexBox.
 The site works across Firefox, Safari, Chrome as I used a normalize file in CSS.